microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/rate-optimization.md

 - Charge period (date range)
 - Subscription and resource group
 - Region
-- Commitment (e.g., reservation, savings plan)
+- Commitment (for example, reservation and savings plan)
-- Service (e.g., Virtual machines, SQL database)
+- Service (for example, virtual machines and SQL database)
 - Currency

 A few common KPIs you fill find in this report are: